vibe-base/vibecoin/storage/README.md

 - State root calculation
 - Account caching for performance

+### ObjectStore (object_store.rs)

+The ObjectStore implements a Sui-style object ID system, extending the account-based storage model into a more object-centric architecture.

+Key features:
+- Object creation, retrieval, and deletion
+- Different ownership models (Address-owned, Shared, Immutable)
+- Object versioning for tracking mutations
+- Efficient querying by owner and type
+- Object metadata management

 ### PoHStore (poh_store.rs)

 The PoHStore persists Proof of History entries, which are used for consensus.